smseerat/MCW-Hybrid-identity/Hands-on lab/Before the hands-on lab - Hybrid identity.md

     **Note**: Use a similar VM size if your subscription does not support the listed size.
 Documentation is linked here: <https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes>.

-    -   DNS Label Prefix: **any valid, globally unique DNS name (a unique string consisting of letters, digits, and hyphens, starting with a letter and up to 47 characters long).**
+    -   DNS Label Prefix: **Any valid, globally unique DNS name (a unique string consisting of letters, digits, and hyphens, starting with a letter and up to 47 characters long).**

-    -   _artifacts Location: **accept the default**
+    -   _artifacts Location: **Accept the default**

     -   _artifacts Location Sas Token: **leave blank**